majensen/joss-graph/README.md

 Point a browser to https://localhost:7473 or http://localhost:7474 to explore the database.
 The neo4j instance is configured to be accessed without authentication.

-To update the database, perform a get request to http://localhost:3001/update.

 Remove the `-p 3001:3001` option from the `docker run` command to hide the control server, and perform updates with the following command: